wiktoria75/wild-event-client-app/README.md

  Our project is already deployed, you can see it here:

  1. [Backoffice](http://wildeventmanager.com/) - login: admin@wildeventmanager.com | password: WildEvent2023
- 2. [Clients app](http://wildevent.com.pl/) - designed for mobile devices
+ 2. [Client app](http://wildevent.com.pl/) - designed for mobile devices

 Here you can find other repositories for this project: